 The "A" Portion

-Here is the Project Summary card for the “A” loan (indicated by labeling the loan as #1 in the address).
+Here is the Project Summary card for the “A” loan (indicated by labeling the loan as [1st Payment Position] in the title, and again in the Loan Position box).
 As can be seen here, the stated loan amount of $363,140 is for that particular portion of the overall loan, as are the rate (11%) and letter grade (C).

 Continuing down the page, we arrive at the Financial Overview graphic.
 Here, we can see that instead of the GROUNDFLOOR loan being depicted in one bar (as it is with a single LRO offerings), it has now been broken up into two bars, each of which reflect the “A” and “B” LROs and their respective repayment positions.